The Swordsman (1948 film)

-The Swordsman is a 1948 American swashbuckler film directed by Joseph H. Lewis and starring Larry Parks, Ellen Drew and George Macready.
+The Swordsman is a 1948 American historical adventure film directed by Joseph H. Lewis and starring Larry Parks, Ellen Drew and George Macready.
 It was produced and distributed by Columbia Pictures.

 Plot

 In 18th century Scotland, the clans McArden and Glowan are at long standing feud.
 Alexander, an attractive McArden, falls in love with the beautiful Barbara Glowan.

 Unfortunately their relationship angers Barbara's cousin, Robert Glowan, who attempts to destroy the McArden clan completely.
 Alexander, anxious to marry Barbara, works to end the feud and have the two clans live at peace.

 The movie has an interesting parallel with the Massacre of Glencoe, as commented below.